 Capacities: 2P, 4P

 Most of the tents here are designed to fit two sleepers—we do this both for comparison’s sake and because two-person designs are the most common and versatile size among backpackers.
-But if you’re traveling with children, want to mix in some car camping, or are willing to bear the extra burden for a roomier shelter, a four-person tent is a great solution.
-Within this category, the Trail Hut 4 is our favorite model: for just $299, you get sufficient room for four side-by-side sleeping pads, two doors and vestibules, and a generous 48-inch peak height.
-And unlike the 90’s-era REI tent that we spent countless nights in as a kid, the Trail Hut here tacks on a center ridge pole to increase headroom throughout.
+But if you’re traveling with children, want to mix in some car camping, or are willing to bear the extra weight burden for a roomier shelter, a four-person tent is a great solution.
+Within this category, the Kelty Grand Mesa 4 is a reasonably lightweight and affordable choice: For just $200, you get sufficient room for four side-by-side sleeping pads, a generous 56-inch peak height, and durable materials throughout.
+And unlike the 90’s-era REI tent that we spent countless nights in as a kid, the Grand Mesa 4 only weighs 7 pounds 7 ounces, which is just a few pounds heavier than most two-person designs here (and pretty manageable if you split up the carrying responsibilities).

-If you're considering a four-person tent, keep in mind that this isn’t your only solution for family backpacking trips.
-At 8 pounds 1.6 ounces, the Trail Hut 4 is undeniably heavy and bulky for human-powered travel—even when divided into two backpacks.
+If you're considering a four-person tent, keep in mind that it’s not your only solution for family backpacking trips.
 Opting for two two-person tents offers more room overall (including vestibule space) and can result in a better night’s sleep for everyone.
-What’s more, finding two small flat spots is often easier than one large tent site, depending on your environs.
-But you won’t find a better deal for accommodating four sleepers, and despite its heft, you'll still save a good deal of weight with the four-person model.
-All specs aside, we wouldn’t trade anything for the memories of waiting out a high-country storm with the whole family, complete with a deck of cards and a good book.
+What’s more, finding two small flat spots is often easier than one large tent site, depending on location.
+Finally, the Grand Mesa isn’t the most convenient option with just one door, and the mesh-heavy design isn't ideal for exposed areas or windy conditions.
+But for casual, below-treeline adventures and smaller parties, it’s a roomy choice and lighter than much of the competition.
+And specs aside, we wouldn’t trade anything for the memories of waiting out a high-country storm with the whole family, complete with a deck of cards and a good book.

 Best Budget Ultralight Backpacking Tent

-Durston X-Mid 2 ultralight trekking pole shelterPackaged weight: 2 lbs.
-7.4 oz.
+Durston X-Mid 2 trekking-pole tent (backpacking tents)Packaged weight: 2 lb.
+8.5 oz.

 Floor dimensions: 92 x 52 in.